 Rise of the Pyramid-Builders

 Mesoamerican peoples built pyramids from around 1000 B.C. up until the time of the Spanish conquest in the early 16th century.
-The earliest known pyramid stands at La Venta in Tabasco, Mexico.
-Built by the Olmecs, the first major Mesoamerican civilization, it dates to between 1000 B.C. and 400 B.C.
+(Egyptian pyramids are much older than American ones; the earliest Egyptian pyramid, the Pyramid of Djoser, was built in the 27 century BC).
+The earliest known pyramid in the Americas stands at La Venta in Tabasco, Mexico.
+Built by the Olmecs, the first major Mesoamerican civilization (a group famous for other firsts, like chocolate and the use of for sports), the pyramid dates to between 1000 B.C. and 400 B.C.
 American pyramids were generally built of earth and then faced with stone, typically in a stepped, or layered, shape topped by a platform or temple structure.
+They are often referred to as “stepped pyramids.”

 At one point, historians concluded that (in contrast with Egyptian pyramids), pre-Columbian pyramids were not intended as burial chambers but as homes for deities.
 However, more recent excavations have unearthed evidence that some pyramids did include tombs, and there is also evidence that city-states used the pyramids for military defense.